 The EP overall is supposed to be about going home, but not just home physically – home, in this case, is about not only the place but the time where Liel seemingly felt most comfortable and thinks of most warmly, especially where the indie music scene is concerned.

 The titular song, “Goodbye I’m going home,” is piano-driven, soft, and sentimental.
 It’s a ballad closer, which is something I personally favor with EPs.
 Liel’s vocals are reverbed along with the piano, setting us in an open, lonely soundscape where his voice truly shines.
 It’s a simple but effective and beautiful track and truly does feel like a goodbye to the EP as a whole.
 This song is a perfect fit for any fall playlists you may be curating, and it’s certainly made its way onto mine.
-With Liel’s swelling voice echoed by what might be a cello, though I’m not sure, the song comes to a close – and with it, Liel’s first EP.
+With Liel’s swelling voice echoed by what might be a cello, though I’m not sure, the song comes to a close – and with it, Liel’s second solo EP.

 Overall, Goodbye, I’m going home is a second step in what I hope will be a long journey for Liel.
 It’s a strong EP from start to finish, and despite being only four tracks long gives listeners a decent sampling of what he is capable of and where his inspirations lie.
 If you’re a fan of what could be called classic indie, definitely give Liel’s discography a listen.